How much do you know about our beloved baseball team? Here are some fun facts about our Minnesota Twins.Minnesota Twins is a sibling to which team?

 It is sacred ground now home to Mall of America, the largest shopping and entertainment complex in North America.

-After the Metropolitan Stadium, where did the Twins play?
+After Metropolitan Stadium, where did the Twins play?

-Hubert H. Humphrey Metrodome was the home to the MN Twins from April 6, 1982 until 2009.
+Hubert H. Humphrey Metrodome was the home of the MN Twins from April 6, 1982 until 2009.

 What are the Minnesota Twins' team colors?

 Navy blue, red and white

 What is the team mascot?

 T.C.
 Bear is the Twins mascot.
 “T.C” stands for Twin Cities (which is also why the team is called the Twins – for the Twin Cities of Minneapolis and St. Paul) and resembles the Hamm's bear from the beer company that was an early sponsor of the Minnesota Twins.

 What are the names of the two men in the Twins' retro logo?